 Early morning waking is possibly the most common (and frustrating!) occurrence parents encounter with their kiddos’ sleep.
+Le sigh.
 This is whether they are sleep trained or not.
 This issue is so prevalent that I probably get asked about it over 5x a week.
+No joke.
 It is VERY normal.
-And with some time, effort, and a sound plan in place, it can be resolved!
+And with some time, effort, and a sound plan in place, early morning waking can be resolved!

 Why Babies Struggle with Early Morning Waking

 As a baby/toddler sleep consultant, I typically work with babies aged 14 weeks to 2 years.
 Regardless of the child’s age, or whatever other issue the parent is facing, an overwhelming majority of my clients share this single issue.
 Their child seems to struggle with sleep at some point within the hours of 4:00 am to 6:00 am.
-For some children their sleep is simply lighter in the early morning hours.
+For some children, their sleep is simply lighter in the early morning hours.
 For others, they seem to fall back to sleep easily from all feedings that take place until that elusive 4:00 am hour.
-At which point they seem to wake every 30 to 60 minutes until the sun comes up.
+It is at this point that they seem to wake every 30 to 60 minutes until the sun comes up.
 Or worse, they never go back to sleep once woken up any time after 4:00 am.

 While this drop in melatonin makes it harder for some children to stay asleep, it doesn’t mean that those children are incapable of sleep during that time.
 And it also doesn’t mean that they should be starting their day any time before 6:00 am.
 (No one should be starting their day before 6:00 am 😉 It simply means that many children find it harder to stay asleep during those hours.